Toyota Tundra Tire Review By Carter Hayes May 13, 2026 11 min read

 Trail Riding

-Aggressive lugs and open grooves clear debris to keep traction on loose and uneven surfaces.
+Aggressive lugs and open grooves help maintain grip on loose and uneven surfaces.

 Muddy Conditions